google/pienoon/Readme.md

-Splat Version 0.1.0
+PieNoon Version 0.1.0

-# Splat
+# PieNoon

-Splat is a simple multiplayer party game where you can throw pies at your friends.
+PieNoon is a simple multiplayer party game where you can throw pies at your friends.

 ## Gameplay